redkite-labs/redkitecms-docs/book/change-theme.rst

 -------------------

-Now I want to import the content placed on **main_content** slot into the slot where there is displayed the firts rows of thumbnails.
+Now I want to import the content placed on **main_content** slot into the slot where there is displayed the first rows of thumbnails.

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_07.jpg